quocbao238/flutter_m3_core/README.md

 - With customization options, you can easily tailor the appearance and behavior of Material 3 components to match your app's unique requirements.
 This level of customization guarantees a cohesive and consistent user experience, enhancing the overall quality of your app.

-# 💻 Include in your project
+# 💻 Installation
+Add the following to your pubspec.yaml file:
 ```yaml
 dependencies:
   flutter_m3_core: <latest version>